quatrope/ProperImage/README.md

 variant PSF estimation.

 Images need to be aligned and registered.

-Details when v1.0 is on soon arrival
+New documentation is in progress.